-Firstly, although this manoeuvre or practice has been confined to the annals of herstory in many countries, it is still too prevalent in others.
-And secondly, because a few clinicians and researchers are concerned enough about this that they are still doing studies in order to show to their colleagues that it doesn’t work and can be harmful, so I think the least I can do is write a blog post in an attempt to help share their findings.
-So please forgive the repetition if you knew this already, though do feel free to share it anyway for the benefit of those who don’t.
+The least I can do is write a blog post in an attempt to help share their findings.
+So please forgive the repetition if you knew this already, but please share it anyway for the benefit of those who don’t.

-The most recent paper that I have seen on this topic described a retrospective cohort study which included data on 9743 women’s births (Furrer et al 2015).
+Furrer et al (2015) carried out a retrospective cohort study which included data on 9743 women’s birth.
 These women all had single, cephalic (head down) babies and had given birth between 2004 and 2013.
 The Swiss authors found that fundal pressure was used with 8.9% of women in spontaneous labour and 12.1% of women who had assisted vaginal deliveries.
 The use of fundal pressure was associated with a higher incidence of shoulder dystocia and fetal acidosis in both groups.
-In women who had spontaneous births, it was also associated with a higher incidence of lower APGAR scores and more anal sphincter tears.
+In women who had spontaneous births, it was also associated with a higher incidence of lower Apgar scores and more anal sphincter tears.

 Aim: This study aimed to evaluate maternal and fetal outcomes after uterine fundal pressure (UFP) in spontaneous and assisted vaginal deliveries.

 Methods: In a retrospective cohort study, 9743 singleton term deliveries with cephalic presentation were analyzed from 2004 to 2013.
 Spontaneous and assisted vaginal deliveries were analyzed separately with and without the application of UFP.
 Odds ratios were adjusted in a multivariate logistic regression analysis.